The BEST Tiramisu Cake

 Step-by-Step Instructions

-Step 3: Sift in the flour, baking powder and salt and beat at medium-low speed, just until the flour is mixed in.
+- Sift in the flour, baking powder and salt and beat at medium-low speed, just until the flour is mixed in.
 Use a rubber spatula to fold the mixture a couple of times.

-Step 4: Distribute the batter evenly among the pans lined with parchment paper (can do two pans at a time).
+- Distribute the batter evenly among the pans lined with parchment paper (can do two pans at a time).

-Step 7: Add the vanilla bean paste and turn the mixer to medium speed.
+- Add the vanilla bean paste and turn the mixer to medium speed.
 Stream in the cold heavy whipping cream in 3-4 increments, stopping to scrape the edge of the bowl each time.

-Once all the heavy whipping cream is added, it may seem soft so turn the mixer up to full speed and it should thicken and hold peaks within a couple of minutes.
-Don’t over-beat once you’ve reached this stage.
+- Once all the heavy whipping cream is added, it may seem soft so turn the mixer up to full speed and it should thicken and hold peaks within a couple of minutes.
+Donโt over-beat once youโve reached this stage.

-Step 8: Assemble the cake by first flipping all the cakes over onto their tops (so bottoms up) and use a fork to make holes in them, similar to a poke cake (except smaller holes that are closer together – see photo below).
+- Flip all the cakes over onto their tops (so bottoms up) and use a fork to make holes in them, similar to a poke cake (except smaller holes that are closer together – see photo below).

-*feel free to refrigerate the cake halfway through to make sure it stays sturdy.
+- *feel free to refrigerate the cake halfway through to make sure it stays sturdy.

-Step 9: Create some swirls with a spoon on the top layer of mascarpone and then top generously with cocoa powder. *I refrigerated the cake overnight before topping with the last layer of mascarpone on top (look at the photo below, you can see the texture difference of the mascarpone cream that was placed fresh on top and the mascarpone cream that was refrigerated overnight between the layers).
+- Create some swirls with a spoon on the top layer of mascarpone and then top generously with cocoa powder. *I refrigerated the cake overnight before topping with the last layer of mascarpone on top (look at the photo below, you can see the texture difference of the mascarpone cream that was placed fresh on top and the mascarpone cream that was refrigerated overnight between the layers).

-I recommend refrigerating for at least 4-6 hours or overnight before serving so the coffee soaks well into the cake and the mascarpone cream can set.
+- I recommend refrigerating for at least 4-6 hours or overnight before serving so the coffee soaks well into the cake and the mascarpone cream can set.
 Serve cold or slightly chilled.

-What pan to bake this cake in
+What size to bake this cake

 I tested this cake in a few different sizes and I just loved the way this one looked.
 The cake photographed is four 8 inch layers which is really tall for a sponge cake and can be difficult to assemble.
 If you do it this way, just be very gentle with the last two layers and refrigerate quickly.
 Also when you get to slicing and there’s only half of it left, it will topple over so just slice the whole thing or lay it down.